Ceratobasidium: Current status

-Molecular research, based on cladistic analysis of DNA sequences, places Ceratobasidium (excluding the type species) within the Cantharellales.
+Molecular phylogenetic analysis of DNA sequences, places Ceratobasidium (excluding the type species) within the Cantharellales.
+Research on the septal pore ultrastructure of the little-known and atypical type species, Ceratobasidium calosporum, indicates that it is a member of the Auriculariales and is unrelated to other species of Ceratobasidium.
+On this basis, Oberwinkler et al. (2013) concluded that the name Ceratobasidium should only be applied to the type–C. calosporum—and that this taxon was more appropriately placed in the Sebacinaceae based on shared characters between C. calosporum and Sebacina calospora (syn.
+Ceratosebacina calospora).

 Following changes to the International Code of Nomenclature for algae, fungi, and plants, the practice of giving different names to teleomorph and anamorph forms of the same fungus was discontinued, meaning that Ceratorhiza became a synonym of the earlier name Ceratobasidium.
 DNA evidence also placed Ceratobasidium species (excluding the type species) in the genus Rhizoctonia.

-Research on the septal pore ultrastructure of the little-known and atypical type species, Ceratobasidium calosporum, indicates that it is a member of the Auriculariales and is unrelated to other species of Ceratobasidium.
-This taxonomic problem has not yet been resolved.
+As of 2025, Ceratobasidium and several other genera were formally synonymised under a unified Rhizoctonia.
+The genus Rhizoctonia now encompasses names formerly circumscribed under Moniliopsis, Ceratobasidium, Thanatephorus, Uthatobasidium, Koleroga, Cejpomyces, Oncobasidium, Ypsilonidium, Ceratorhiza, and Tofispora.